50 Conversation Starters for Every Occasion

 - What do you think is the most underrated quality in a friend?

 Whether you have been together for three months or thirty years, there is always more to learn about your partner.
-These questions range from lighthearted to deeply personal, creating space for both laughter and vulnerability - the two ingredients every relationship needs.
+These range from lighthearted to deeply personal, making room for both laughter and vulnerability.
+They work beautifully on a first date, on a quiet night in for married couples, or on a couples road trip.

 - What is a moment in our relationship that you think about more often than I probably realize?